torvalds/linux/Documentation/fault-injection/nvme-fault-injection.rst

 NVMe Fault Injection
 ====================
-Linux's fault injection framework provides a systematic way to support error injection via debugfs in the /sys/kernel/debug directory.
+GNU/Linux's fault injection framework provides a systematic way to support error injection via debugfs in the /sys/kernel/debug directory.
 When enabled, the default NVME_SC_INVALID_OPCODE with no retry will be injected into the nvme_try_complete_req.
 Users can change the default status